01 of 10

 Botanical Name: Musaceae

 Guess what?
-Banana trees aren't really trees.
-But they look like a tree, so we're including them in this list.
+Banana trees aren't trees.
+But they look like a tree, so we include them in this list.
 Originally from Southeast Asia, this fast-growing herbaceous perennial has soft, thick stems and spreads by suckers and underground roots to form clumps 6 to 10 feet wide or more.
 Its broad, large leaves (5 to 9 feet) give it a tropical look, but can be easily torn by winds.Continue to 5 of 10 below.

 05 of 10